ocaml-gospel/gospel/docs/docs/language/locations.md

 Although the preprocessor is available via the `gospel pps` command, it is also applied automatically on type-checking, so you should not have to worry about manually applying it.
+At the moment, the preprocessor only supports comments located _after_ the item they specify.

 :::info